 Other destinations for expats include Taiwan, United Arab Emirates, France, India, and Indonesia.

 Transferring funds across borders to your family, friends or to pay for that vacation, can be costly and cumbersome.
 The main cost drivers are exchange rates and transfer fees.
 Whether you are transferring money through the banking system or via online money transfers providers, understanding the transfer cost structure with help negotiate or choose a better deal.
+To help you find a better money transfer provider, we’ve put together a series of guides covering:

 Take an example of a GBP/USD transfer.
 The rate as published by Google and Reuters could be about 1.30.
 If you use a bank such as Lloyds, you may get a GBP/USD rate of 1.23 This means that for every sterling pound you transfer, you are losing 0.07 GBP.
 For large transfers running into tens of thousands of pounds, the difference can be quite remarkable.